voxpupuli/puppet-cron/README.md

 ## Installation

 As usual use `puppet module install rmueller-cron` to install it.

 ## Usage

 The title of the job (e.g. `cron::job { 'title':`) is completely arbitrary.
 However, there can only be one cron job by that name.
 The file in `/etc/cron.d/` will be created with the `$title` as the file name.
 Keep that in mind when choosing the name to avoid overwriting existing system cronjobs and use characters that don't cause problems when used in filenames.

 ### cron

 If you want the class to automatically install the correct cron package you can declare the `cron` class.
 By default it will then install the right package.
 If you want to use Hiera to configure your cronjobs, you must declare the `cron` class.

 You can disable the managment of the cron package by setting the `manage_package` parameter to `false`.

 You can also specify a different cron package name via `package_name`.
 By default we try to select the right one for your distribution.
 But in some cases (e.g. Gentoo) you might want to overwrite it here.

 This class allows specifiying the following parameter:

    * `manage_package` - optional - defaults to "true"
    * `package_ensure` - optional - defaults to "installed"
-   * `package_name`   - optional - defaults to "undef"
+   * `package_name`   - optional - defaults to OS specific default package name
+   * `service_name`   - optional - defaults to OS soecific default service name
+   * `manage_service`   - optional - defaults to "true"
+   * `service_enable`   - optional - defaults to "true"
+   * `service_ensure`   - optional - defaults to "running"

 Examples:

     include cron

 or:

     class { 'cron':
       manage_package => false,
     }

 ### cron::job